 Unfortunately, there is no easy fix in most cases.

 Even when a loan servicer admits that they gave bad information, most borrowers do not have an easy remedy.
-Ideally, the loan servicer would have the authority to verify the error and retroactively fix the issue so that borrowers do not suffer a servicer issue.
+Ideally, the loan servicer would have the authority to verify the error and retroactively fix the issue so that borrowers do not suffer.

-Thus far, the most useful assistance has been the Temporary Expanded Public Service Loan Forgiveness program, which helps borrowers who were on the wrong repayment plan.
+Today, borrowers can still benefit from the more limited Temporary Expanded Public Service Loan Forgiveness program, which helps borrowers who were on the wrong repayment plan.

-Outside of the one temporary fix, options are limited.
+Outside of the one remaining temporary fix, options are limited.

 Even though there is no direct route to solving this issue, there are a number of approaches that borrowers can use to get things corrected.

 Some PSLF mistakes cannot be easily corrected.
 Others are fixable.

 For example, qualifying for PSLF requires more than just 120 certified payments.
 The borrower must also be working full-time in a PSLF-eligible job at the time they apply and at the time the loans are forgiven.

 If you left your job before finalizing forgiveness, those ten years of progress are not lost forever.
 If you find a new PSLF employer, you can submit a new application and have the debt discharged.

 The things you think or remember are much different than the things you can prove.